 The Maryland Court of Special Appeals today decided the informed consent medical malpractice case of Mahler v.
 Johns Hopkins University.
 The court overturned a Baltimore judge’s decision to grant a motion for judgment notwithstanding the verdict to Johns Hopkins and a defendant doctor.

-In this case, the Plaintiff underwent plastic surgery to improve the cosmetic appearance of his chin in 1993.
+Here, the Plaintiff underwent plastic surgery to improve the cosmetic appearance of his chin in 1993.
 The surgery was performed at Johns Hopkins Hospital by the Defendant surgeon.
-As a result of that surgery, he suffered permanent disfigurement.
+Because of that surgery, he suffered permanent disfigurement.
 Plaintiff argued that there was no informed consent because the Defendant surgeon did not disclose the material risks of the surgery to him.
-Plaintiff hired a Baltimore medical malpractice attorney, who brought suit against the surgeon and Johns Hopkins Hospital in Baltimore, Maryland.
+Plaintiff hired a Baltimore medical malpractice attorney, who sued the surgeon and Johns Hopkins Hospital in Baltimore, Maryland.

 In Maryland, the Plaintiff can either accept a remittitur or reject it and seek a new trial.
-Plaintiff sought a new trial.
-After the second trial ended with the Baltimore City jury hung, the court (another Baltimore City Circuit Court judge) granted Johns Hopkins’ motion for judgment notwithstanding the verdict (JNOV) on the basis that the Plaintiff did not make out a prima facie case informed consent case.
+The plaintiff chose to seek a new trial.
+After the second trial ended with the Baltimore City jury hung, the court (another Baltimore City Circuit Court judge) granted Johns Hopkins’ motion for judgment notwithstanding the verdict (JNOV) because the Plaintiff did not make out a prima facie case informed consent case.

-There were a lot of issues of interest regarding cumulative expert testimony and the appropriate designation of experts that were resolved in the Defendants’ favor under the “discresion of the trial court” umbrella.
-It still makes for an interesting read in a unique fact pattern involving expert designations over the course of two different cases.
-The case also quotes a lively exchange between counsel (both well respected Maryland medical malpractice attorneys) at a deposition where one of the lawyers dealt with a dispute by hanging up the phone (which later recieved the court’s tacit approval).
+There were a lot of issues of interest regarding cumulative expert testimony and the designation of experts that were resolved in the Defendants’ favor under the “discretion of the trial court” umbrella.
+It still makes for an interesting read in a unique fact pattern involving expert designations throughout two different cases.
+The case also quotes a lively exchange between counsel (both well respected Maryland medical malpractice attorneys) at a deposition where one lawyer dealt with a dispute by hanging up the phone (which later received the court’s tacit approval).